alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 {{< figure src="/images/podman.jpg?width=600px&classes=shadow" attr="Loved this image - found it here ..." attrlink="https://ios.dz/installation-podman-centos-8/" >}}

-After realising that hyperkit **didn't work on M1**, this was the next option I tried.
+After realising that hyperkit didn't work on M1, this was the next option I tried.
 I'd heard good things.
-It mostly worked fine but, as mentioned earlier, for me the crucial issue was the lack of ability to mount volumes from the host OS.
+It mostly worked fine but, as mentioned earlier, for me the crucial issue was the **lack of ability to mount volumes from the host OS**.
 I use this option a lot.

 That said, if that's not important to you or they fix it subsequently, I've included the steps below. these were cobbled together from the Podman installation guide itself plus this excellent [blog post](https://marcusnoble.co.uk/2021-09-01-migrating-from-docker-to-podman/) - although I didn't need most of the complexity involved here, as I'm guessing it has been fixed since.